 Hipólito, ., & Hesp, C. (2023/in press).
 On religious practices as multiscale active inference: Certainties emerging from recurrent interactions within and across individuals and groups. in Vinten, R. (ed.)
 Wittgenstein and the cognitive science of religion.
 Bloomsbury Press.

 Hipólito, I. Mago, J. Rosas, F., Carhart-Harris, R. (In press/2023).
-Pattern Breaking: A Complex Systems Approach to Psychedelic Medicine (forthcoming in Neuroscience of Consciousness).
+Pattern Breaking: A Complex Systems Approach to Psychedelic Medicine (in press Neuroscience of Consciousness).